Navigation

 How can I make sure I’m eating a healthy diet?

 Try planning your meals to make sure you’re eating a balanced and varied diet.
-Aim for a variety of foods from all of the food groups.
+Aim for a variety of foods from all the food groups.

 Are there one or two changes I could make to get started?

 • Look local.
-When possible, focus on foods that are available in season where you live.
+If possible, focus on foods that are available in season where you live.
 Learn about which foods are in season and plan your meals around these.
 You could also try using local markets if you can.

 Specialist Dietitians, Cromwell Hospital